Punishable Offences And Punishment For Breaking the Law

 THE NATIONAL AGENCIES FOR FOOD AND DRUGS ADMISSION AND CONTROL (NAFDAC)

-NAFDAC was established by decree of 1993 but officially established a parastatar of the Federal Ministry of Health in January 1st, 1994 to regulate and control the quality of foods, drugs, cosmetics, median services, chemical detergent and packaged water imported and locally made distributed in Nigeria.
+NAFDAC was established by decree of 1993 but officially established a parastatal of the Federal Ministry of Health on January 1st, 1994, to regulate and control the quality of foods, drugs, cosmetics, medical services, chemical detergents and packaged water imported and locally made distributed in Nigeria.

 FUNCTIONS OF NAFDAC

-1. Regulatory Functions: it control importation of exportation, manufacture, advertisement, distribution, sales of drugs, cosmetics etc.
+1. Regulatory Functions: it controls importation of exportation, manufacture, advertisement, distribution, sales of drugs, cosmetics etc.

-2. Inspection Functions: It inspects imported goods, drugs, cosmestics etc. by establishing the quality and certifies production site of production.
+2. Inspection Functions: It inspects imported goods, drugs, cosmetics, etc. by establishing the quality and certifying the production site of production.

 3. Registration Functions: It registers food, drugs, bottled water and chemicals.